- Crossing the Thorung La Pass (5,416m)

 Annapurna Region Flora and Fauna

 A total of 101 mammal species has been recorded in the Conservation Area so far.
-This area is rich in biodiversity and harbors 1,352 species of plants, 128 species of wild mammals, 518 species of birds.
+Annapurna Conservation Area is rich in biodiversity and harbors 1,352 species of plants, 128 species of wild mammals, 518 species of birds.
 40 species of reptiles, 23 species of amphibians, and 348 species of butterflies.

 Annapurna Permits & Regulations